 There will be two in-class oral presentations called Situaciones.
 Both Situaciones topics will be provided by the instructor and announced several days before the presentation date.
-No note cards or other visual aids containing text are allowed: presentations must be memorized.
+No note cards or other visual aids containing text are allowed: the presentation must be memorized or the student will not be allowed to present and will receive a zero for the assignment.
 Each will be presented in class on the day indicated on the syllabus.
 The grade for both Situaciones will be based on pronunciation, content, fluency, and mastery of vocabulary and structures studied in the course.
 See your course calendar for exact Situaciones presentation dates.

-◆ Participation (5%)
+♦ Participation (5%)